brenkumi/kumihockey/content/authors/admin/_index.md

 I am currently working with the Visual Neuroscience Lab at McMaster for the summer of 2020 as a recipient of the James Stewart Research Support Award under the supervision of Dr. Kathryn Murphy.
 In this position, I have been applying machine learning techniques to big data in an attempt address questions related to the neurobiological development of the human visual cortex.

 My career objective is to apply data science methods to find innovative insights and solve real-world problems.
-I am particularly interested in employing my skills in fields that I am passionate about such as hockey, neuroscience, biomechanics, and conservation and sustainability.
+I am particularly interested in employing my skills in fields that I am passionate about such as neuroscience, biomechanics, conservation and sustainability, and (especially) hockey.

 In my spare time, I love to share my knowledge and passion of hockey with today's youth.
 During the 2019-20 season, I was an assistant coach for my former minor hockey club, the West Hill Golden Hawks and a ball hockey instructor with the MLSE LaunchPad.